Data4Democracy/town-council/README.md

 * database management
 * natural language processing / text wranglers

-At present, our focus is to develop the underlying scraping software/scripts for the database, but also welcome researchers/analysts interested in local politics and downstream analyses with the data.
+At present, our focus is to develop the underlying scraping tools for the database (volunteers wanting to contribute scrapers wanted!), but also welcome researchers/analysts interested in local politics and downstream analyses with the data.

 Future analyses possible with our database may include: